dropqube/ecowitt_mqtt_bridge/README.md

 # Ecowitt MQTT Bridge (Custom Integration)
 A lightweight **Home Assistant integration** that listens to **Ecowitt flat MQTT uploads** (e.g. from GW1100, GW2000, GW3000) and publishes **MQTT Discovery sensors** automatically.
 Subscribe to **Ecowitt flat MQTT uploads** (e.g. GW3000) and publish **Home Assistant MQTT Discovery** sensors with correct units (HA system units by default, optional overrides).
+The bridge keeps MQTT as the primary data source and augments it with the Ecowitt LAN API for device metadata where available.

 ## ✨ Features

-- Parses Ecowitt flat MQTT payloads (`ecowitt/#`)
+- Parses Ecowitt flat MQTT payloads (`ecowitt/#`) and publishes retained HA MQTT discovery messages
-- Auto-creates Home Assistant sensors via MQTT Discovery
+- Creates dedicated Home Assistant devices for the gateway and known outdoor sensor heads (WH90 / WH69) when available
-- Adapts units to your HA system settings (metric/imperial)
+- Adapts units to your HA system settings (metric/imperial) with optional per-measurement overrides
-- Optional unit overrides in the config
+- Uses the Ecowitt LAN API as a metadata-only fallback for device names, IDs and signal quality
+- Allows new MQTT keys to be added via configuration for quick compatibility with new firmware
 - No external dependencies — uses HA’s MQTT integration

 ---
-##Prerequisites
+## Prerequisites

 - latest firmware on your Ecowitt Gateway
 - Log into your Gateway